joshirishabh631/CPU-Comparison/README.md

 * Performance: For loops are generally faster, executing in about 7.90 seconds, while while loops take around 14.97 seconds.
 This makes for loops more efficient for tasks with a known number of iterations.

-* CPU Usage: For loops also use CPU resources more effectively, consuming approximately 38%, compared to the while loop's 32% , so For loop is more effecient in this scenario also.
+* CPU Usage: For loops also use CPU resources more effectively, consuming approximately 38%, compared to the while loop's 32% , so For loop is more efficient in this scenario also.

 * Best Use Cases: Use for loops when the number of iterations is fixed, such as iterating through a list.
 Choose while loops for scenarios where the number of iterations can change, like waiting for user input.